hhoke/blog/digest_interpretations_of_probability.md

 > They are of the opinion that, in the same  way  that  the  wave-particle  duality  exists  in  quantum  mechanics, more than one interpretation of probability  may have to be accepted simultaneously (Gillies 2000).

 ## Appendix: Probability and Chaos
-I made some connections between the coin-flip scenario and bifurcations, due to a recent encounter with Strogatz.
+I made some connections between the coin-flip scenario and attractor dynamics, due to a recent encounter with Strogatz.
 No doubt these are not original, but if they were new to me they may be new to some readers.
 Consider the following scenarios:

 - you flip a coin